RickStrahl/LiveReloadServer/README.md

 Same as you would expect with Razor Page in full ASP.NET Core applications.

 I want to stress though, that this is a limited Razor Pages implementation that is not meant to substitute for a full ASP.NET Core Razor Application.
-Since there's no code behind compilation or ability to
+Since there's no code behind compilation or ability to create loose classes that are compiled at runtime.

+The only external code mechanism is via the External Assembly import from `./privatebin` mentioned above.

 ### Files and Folder Support
 As mentioned above you can use most Razor Pages file based constructs like _Layout and Partial pages, ViewStart as well as shared folders etc. The root folder works like any other Razor Pages folder or Area in ASP.NET Core and so all the relative linking and child page access are available.